signature-opensource/CK-Globalization/README.md

 ```csharp
 return MCString.Create( culture, $"Hello {name}!", "SayHello" );
 ```
-If the `culture` is a `CurrentCultureInfo` with a french culture and the cached translation on the 'fr' `NormalizedCulture` contains the mapping {"SayHello","Bonjour {0}!"}, then the string is immediately translated.
+If the `culture` is a `CurrentCultureInfo` with a French culture and the cached translation on the 'fr' `NormalizedCulture` contains the mapping {"SayHello","Bonjour {0}!"}, then the string is immediately translated.